Berlin Brandenburg Airport: Major operators

 Until its demise, Air Berlin had planned to move its primary hub from Tegel to Berlin Brandenburg.
 As a member of the Oneworld airline alliance, Air Berlin required airport facilities capable of meeting the demands of its connecting passengers that Tegel could not provide.
 However, Air Berlin filed for insolvency on 15 August 2017 and large parts of it were bought by Lufthansa, Germany's largest airline, ahead of its collapse on the 27th of that month.
 The airport leadership declared in September 2017 that the bankruptcy of Air Berlin would have had no imminent impact on the expected traffic volume at the new airport as several of Air Berlin's routes had been taken over by other airlines, e.g., easyJet.

 Prior to the COVID-19 pandemic in early 2020, easyJet was due to become the overall largest airline at the airport in terms of routes served, ahead of Ryanair.
 In May 2019, Ryanair announced that they would not move to the new facilities, and would keep using the old building at the side of Berlin Schönefeld Airport, which has now become part of Berlin Brandenburg Airport as its Terminal 5.
 As of 2021, Ryanair remained in the new main building because Terminal 5 was closed for the foreseeable future.
 In 2022, Ryanair moved to Terminal 2.

 Lufthansa does not use Berlin Brandenburg Airport as a hub.
 By 2011, they planned to greatly expand its presence in Berlin.
 At its former facilities at Tegel Airport the airline added several European destinations which have all since ceased or were turned over to Eurowings.

 Furthermore, the airlines Condor and Sundair operate bases at the airport.

-The impact of the COVID-19 pandemic on the airport's already sparse long-haul operations is still ongoing.
-As of summer 2020, eight destinations in the US, Asia, and the Middle East were supposed to be served, but travel restrictions caused various connections to be terminated or not to be activated.
+In summer 2020 and due to the COVID-19 pandemic, eight originally schedules destinations in the US, Asia, and the Middle East could not be served.
 Some routes, such as to Singapore with Scoot, have since resumed.
 In 2021, the airport authority sought to establish 25 long-haul routes from Berlin by 2025 including negotiations for a revised bilateral agreement to allow Emirates to serve a fifth German city.
 United Airlines announced its return to Berlin with a service to Newark, which already had been served from Tegel, as well as a new route to Washington, D.C., in 2023.
-In July 2022, Delta Air Lines announced its 2023 return to Berlin with a service to New York–Kennedy, which it had last served from Tegel from 2017 to 2019.
+In July 2022, Delta Air Lines announced its 2023 return to Berlin with a service to New York–Kennedy.
 Currently this is a seasonal connection, only in the summer flight schedule.